magneticio/vamp.io/content/documentation/installation/configuration.md

 }
 ```

+`zookeeper`, `etcd` or `consul` configuration is needed based on the type, e.g. if `type = "zookeeper"` then only `zookeeper.servers` should be set.

 ### container drivers

 Configurations for the container drivers have their own page.
 Please check here [how to set up and use container drivers](/documentation/installation/container_drivers/)

 ### gateway-driver

-The gateway-driver section configures where Vamp can find ZooKeeper and how traffic should be routed through Vamp Gateway Agent.
+The gateway-driver section configures how traffic should be routed through Vamp Gateway Agent.
 See the below example on how to configure this:

 ```hocon
 vamp {